pbougie/mac-dev-env/source/mysql.html.md

 ### Post-Installation

-If you are copying the data from a former MySQL installation, you can skip this step.
-Initialize your database installation.
+If you are copying the data from a former MySQL installation, you can skip these steps.

+#### Initialize your Database

+Initialize your database before launching the server.

 	sudo /usr/local/mysql/scripts/mysql_install_db --user=mysql --basedir=/usr/local/mysql --datadir=/usr/local/var/mysql

+#### Secure the Server

+The server needs to be running to perform this step which will set a root password and generally secure the server.

+	sudo /usr/local/mysql/bin/mysql_secure_installation

 ### Manual Start/Stop